-Two years ago we planted these gorgeous Endless Summer hydrangeas in our front porch urns and had a spectacular show of blooms into late fall.
-Because we enjoyed them so much we decided to plant them again this year!
+Two years ago we planted these gorgeous Endless Summer hydrangeas on our back patio and had a spectacular show of blooms into late fall.
+These actually wintered over in the planters!

 Here are a few things you can do to ensure a season of amazing blooming hydrangeas: